sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-### 🛡️ SECTION 3: Defense Evasion
+### 🛡️ CHAPTER 3: Defense Evasion

-#### Q9 - Evasion Script
+---

+#### FLAG 9: EVASION SCRIPT `[HARD]`

-**Objective:** Identify the script used to disable security controls.
+A script was used to disable security controls before ransomware deployment.

-**Why It Matters:** The script disabled multiple Defender components and modified the registry - created by the C2 implant before ransomware deployment.

 `T1562.001 Impair Defenses` `DeviceFileEvents` `Defense Evasion`

+**Why It Matters:** The script disabled multiple Defender components and modified the registry - created by the C2 implant to clear the path for ransomware.

 ```kql
 // Find script files created by suspicious processes in ProgramData